babylonchain/babylon/x/btcstaking/README.md

    parameters and at most 100%.
 3. Get the finality provider with the given `btc_pk` from the finality provider storage.
-4. Ensure the address `signer` corresponds to the Babylon public key `babylon_pk` in the finality provider.
+4. Ensure the address `addr` matches to the address in the finality provider.
 5. Change the `description` and `commission` in the finality provider to the values supplied in the message, and write back the finality provider to the finality provider storage.